hoobs-org/HOOBS/docs/SDK.md

 ## **auth.validate()**
 This validates the token stored in the Vuex store.
 If the auth system is disabled, this will always return true.

-> Tokens are stored on in the API and have a TTL based in teh `inactive_logoff` setting on the API.
+> Tokens are stored on the hub and have a TTL based in teh `inactive_logoff` setting.

 ## **auth.disable()**
 This will disable the auth system.